ubicucsd/bootcamp_18_19/7_Clustering.md

 There are a few approaches to clustering, let us look into 3 of them for now.

 ### 1. K-means

   I. Select K centers.
 This can be done a variety of ways, the easiest of which is to select a random point, find the farthest point from that and select it, find the furthest point from the previous and so on.

   II.
 Assign each point to the center nearest to it.

   III.
-For each center, take all the points attached to it and take their average to create a new center for that cluster IV.
+For each center, take all the points attached to it and take their average to create a new center for that cluster.

+  IV.
 Reassign all points to their nearest center and continue reassigning + averaging until the iteration when nothing changes